OWASP/owasp-mastg/Document/0x06j-Testing-Resiliency-Against-Reverse-Engineering.md

 [Armconverter.com](http://armconverter.com/ "Armconverter") is a handy tool for conversion between byte-code and instruction mnemonics.

-See other different variants of ptrace-based anti-debugging techniques in [this article](https://alexomara.com/blog/defeating-anti-debug-techniques-macos-ptrace-variants/ "Defeating Anti-Debug Techniques: macOS ptrace variants").
+Bypasses for other ptrace-based anti-debugging techniques can be found in ["Defeating Anti-Debug Techniques: macOS ptrace variants" by Alexander O'Mara](https://alexomara.com/blog/defeating-anti-debug-techniques-macos-ptrace-variants/ "Defeating Anti-Debug Techniques: macOS ptrace variants").

 ##### Using sysctl